-Eventually I will probably add a tiny house or a short bus to my lifestyle and keep the minivan for short trips and daily transportation or I could sell it to another newbie van dweller who wants to get going.
+In a year or two I will probably add a tiny house or a short bus to my lifestyle and keep the minivan for short trips and daily transportation, or I could sell it to another newbie van dweller who wants to get going.

 But for now, I am amazingly comfortable and much happier now that I don’t have to worry about rent and sharing the kitchen with strangers.

 Sure, I cannot stand up or do yoga in my van or install a Pilates reformer.
 I have to exercise and shower at the gym.

-But I am saving money now instead of waiting to get into and elaborate sprinter van or RV or skoolie situation to start my nomadic life of adventure and travel.
+But I am saving money now instead of waiting to get into and elaborate Sprinter van, RV or skoolie situation to start my nomadic life of adventure and travel.

 You can do this with a minimal amount of money, and I can show you how.